Books

 Complex Ecology is a landmark synthesis of some of the most important issues of our time.
 From biodiversity loss to global warming, we are confronted with an increasing array of complex challenges that defy simple solutions.
 Though focused on ecology, Complex Ecology is representative of an epistemology of how to address complex challenges in general.
 Amazon Reviewer.

-Complete and in review.
+In press at Johns Hopkins University Press and due out in 2025.
 Jonathan Cobb, who has edited for eminent ecologists and conservationists ranging from Paul Erlich to David Western, has described this as one the most important books of its time.
-The point is to move beyond the resilience-framing of societal challenges that largely sustain the status quo.
-And instead, find creative solutions that chart a new path forward.
-The third in the complexity trilogy, this book explores the social elements of complexity.
-The institutions and internal thinking needed to develop proactive rather than reactive solutions to societal challenges
+The point is to move beyond the resilience framing of societal challenges that largely sustain the status quo.
+And instead, find creative solutions that chart a new path forward to cultivate the institutions and internal thinking needed to develop proactive rather than reactive solutions.
+The world is rapidly transitioning in the face of climatic and societal change; the solutions are different - we need to think and act differently with solutions grounded in adaptivity, integrity, and equity.